 Whether you are in a hamlet, on an acreage, or living on a farm, you are responsible for properly disposing of your refuse.
 It is illegal to create your own trash dump, even on your own land.
-Garbage attracts problem wildlife and insects, and poses a threat to neighbouring livestock.
+Garbage attracts problem wildlife and insects, and poses a threat to neighboring livestock.
 Lamont County does have a regional landfill located on NW 7-56-18-W4.
-Contact the Lamont County Landfill at (780) 895-3808 for hours of operation.
+Visit the St. Michael Landfill website for more information.

 If you purchase property that has an existing dwelling or farmstead, have the water and sewage systems inspected by a professional.

 Although there is rural route mail delivery in some locations, it may not be available to all rural residents.
 Ask Canada Post to explain the mail system in your area.
 A post office Box from your nearest Canada Post office may be required.